-Additionally, to assess the representation of higher-order information about stimulus category, we trained classifiers (in feature-nonselective ROIs) to accurately distinguish between the categories of color vs. direction on data from the 1-item delayed recall task.
-MVPA methods were the same as described above, with the exception that on two labels were used for training ("color," "direction"), and so to statistical significance was assessed with two-tailed t-tests comparing accuracy to chance performance (50%).
+Additionally, to assess the representation of higher order information about stimulus category, we trained classifiers (in feature-nonselective ROIs) to accurately distinguish between the categories of color versus direction on data from the one-item delayed recall task.
+MVPA methods were the same as described above, with the exception that only two labels were used for training ("color," "direction"), and so statistical significance was assessed with two-tailed t tests comparing accuracy to chance performance (50%).

-Finally, to assess evidence for cognitive control-related activity, we also applied the category-level decoders trained on data from the 1-item delayed-recall task to data from the MSR task.
-Because a hallmark of control is that it should dynamically track changing contingencies within individual trials, we carried out these analyses by applying late-delay classifiers from the 1-item delayed-recall task to every TR of "switch" trials from the Bound condition of the MSR task.
+Finally, to assess evidence for cognitive control-related activity, we also applied the category-level decoders trained on data from the one-item delayed recall task to data from the MSR task.
+Because a hallmark of control is that it should dynamically track changing contingencies within individual trials, we carried out these analyses by applying late-delay classifiers from the one-item delayed recall task to every TR of "switch" trials from the Bound condition of the MSR task.
 This would generate classification time courses for MSR trials that featured within-trial switches of priority between stimulus category.
-For this analysis, at each time point of the MSR task, and for each category, a measure of pattern similarity was computed between the voxel patterns for that TR and the late-delay patterns from the 1-item delayed-recall task.
-Using logistic regression, each category's pattern similarity score was then converted into "classifier evidence," a value between 0 and 1 that can be interpreted as the extent to which the pattern at the tested TR matches the pattern learned by the classifier (i.e., conceptually similar to a correlation coefficient; c.f., Lewis-Peacock & Postle, 2012; Polyn, Natu, Cohen, & Norman, 2005).
-Average classifier estimates were computed by sorting trials according to the feature dimension selected by priority cue 1 and the feature dimension selected by priority cue 2.
-Statistical significance of the evidence between the feature dimensions as function of the priority cues was computed by pairwise t-tests at each time-point (Bonferroni corrected).
+For this analysis, at each time point of the MSR task, and for each category, a measure of pattern similarity was computed between the voxel patterns for that TR and the late-delay patterns from the one-item delayed recall task.
+Using logistic regression, each category's pattern similarity score was then converted into "classifier evidence," a value between 0 and 1 that can be interpreted as the extent to which the pattern at the tested TR matches the pattern learned by the classifier (i.e., conceptually similar to a correlation coefficient; cf. Lewis-Peacock & Postle, 2012; Polyn, Natu, Cohen, & Norman, 2005).
+Average classifier estimates were computed by sorting trials according to the feature dimension selected by Priority Cue 1 and the feature dimension selected by Priority Cue 2.
+Statistical significance of the evidence between the feature dimensions as function of the priority cues was computed by pairwise t tests at each time point (Bonferroni-corrected).